Core collapse in resonant self-interacting dark matter across two decades in halo mass: Particle physics model

 The two cross sections we consider are shown in Figure \ref{fig:cross_sections}.
 The first model, which from now on we refer to as the \textit{single-peak model}, is shown in the upper panel.
 This is the same cross section considered in Paper\,I, with $m_{\rm{\chi}} = 31.8 \ \rm{GeV}$, $m_{\rm{\phi}} = 5.7 \ \rm{MeV}$, and $\alpha = 0.00158$.
 The second model, has $m_{\chi} = 67.7 \ \rm{GeV}$ $m_{\phi} = 1.9 \ \rm{MeV}$, and $\alpha = 0.00155$; we refer to this as the \textit{multi-peak model}.
 For the single-peak model, the $\ell = 1$ partial wave produces the resonant structure and higher order partial waves do not contribute, while the structure of the multi-peak cross section depends on partial waves contributions up to $\ell = 6$.
 The single and multi-peak cross sections are two examples of a rich variety of SIDM models that can affect the evolution of small-scale cosmic structure \cite[e.g.][]{Tulin_2013,Gilman+23}.
 We have chosen these two examples to understand how the evolution of halo structure depends on the width of a resonance in the cross section.

 These cross sections exceed $100 \ \rm{cm^2} \rm{g^{-1}}$ at relative velocities below $20 \ \rm{km} \ \rm{s^{-1}}$, high enough to trigger core-collapse in low-mass halos \citep[e.g.][]{Correa2021,Sameie2020,Nadler+23}.
 The cross section is $\sigma_V / m_{\rm{\chi}} = 1 \cpm$ at galactic scales $v\sim200\kms$, and drops as $v^{-4}$ towards higher relative velocities, evading upper limits from galaxy clusters at $v \sim 1000 \ \rm{km }\ \rm{s^{-1}}$ \cite[e.g.][]{Peter+2013}.
 We note that some SIDM models with light mediators, such as those considered in this work, can also produce distinct features on cosmological scales through a suppression of the linear matter power spectrum \cite[e.g.][]{Vogelsberger16,Nadler++24}.
-These effects should be included when running cosmological simulations with these models.
+In some scenarios, this is an additional feature of SIDM that should be considered when running full cosmological simulations.
+Whether or not a given self-interaction cross section is accompanied by a suppression of small-scale power is model-dependent.
+In this work, we assume a particular model for the elastic scattering cross section and use this model to compute the rate of heat transfer in halos.
+Other considerations, such as inelastic processes that possibly occur alongside elastic scattering, and any possible suppression of the matter power spectrum, depend on specific details of the particle physics model.
+Our assumed inelastic scattering cross sections correspond to a dark sector model for which there is negligible suppression of the matter power spectrum on the scales of interest.